ysndr/MSc-Thesis/chapter/methodology.md

 A scope branch during the traversal of the AST is indicated through the `Linearizer::scope()` method.
 The `Linearizer::scope()` method creates a new linearizer instance with a new `ScopeId`.
 A `ScopeId` in turn is a "scope path", a list of path elements where the prefix is equal to the parent scope's `ScopeId`.
-[Listing @lst:nickel-scope-example] shows the scopes for a simple expression in Nickel explictly.
+[Listing @lst:nickel-scope-example] shows the scopes for a simple expression in Nickel explicitly.